28 July,2020 by Jack Vamvas

 This SQL Code is a used to create certificates and apply TDE to SQL Server databases.

-use master go CREATE DATABASE myDB; USE master GO CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'a_strong_password' go CREATE CERTIFICATE MyServerCert WITH SUBJECT = 'My DEK Certificate' go -- export the backup certificate to a file BACKUP CERTIFICATE MyServerCert TO FILE = 'h:\MyServerCert.cert' WITH PRIVATE KEY ( FILE = 'h:\MyServerCert.key', ENCRYPTION BY PASSWORD = 'My!!Strong123478Cert') GO USE myDB GO CREATE DATABASE ENCRYPTION KEY WITH ALGORITHM = AES_128 ENCRYPTION BY SERVER CERTIFICATE MyServerCert GO ALTER DATABASE myDB SET ENCRYPTION ON GO
+use master go CREATE DATABASE myDB; USE master GO --Service Master Key encrypts the Database Master Key CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'a_strong_password' go --master database key creates a certificate in the master database CREATE CERTIFICATE MyServerCert WITH SUBJECT = 'My DEK Certificate' go --check certificates GO -- export the backup certificate to a file BACKUP CERTIFICATE MyServerCert TO FILE = 'h:\MyServerCert.cert' WITH PRIVATE KEY ( FILE = 'h:\MyServerCert.key', ENCRYPTION BY PASSWORD = 'My!!Strong123478Cert') GO USE myDB GO --creates a key that encrypts a database CREATE DATABASE ENCRYPTION KEY WITH ALGORITHM = AES_128 ENCRYPTION BY SERVER CERTIFICATE MyServerCert GO --the ALTER DATABASE option used to enable TDE ALTER DATABASE myDB SET ENCRYPTION ON GO --HOW TO REMOVE TDE----- --Turn OFF TDE ALTER DATABASE MyDB SET ENCRYPTION OFF GO --Remove database encryption key USE MyDB GO DROP DATABASE ENCRYPTION KEY GO --Remove certificate USE master GO DROP CERTIFICATE MyServerCert --Remove master key USE master GO DROP MASTER KEY GO

 SQL Code to monitor TDE